-- 3. Ensure the text and figures of your manuscript are complete and final - 4.
+- 1. Check the table of contents for the correct sequence of part, chapter and heading numbering and update the chapter titles and subheadings if necessary - 2.
+Ensure the text and figures of your manuscript are complete and final - 3.
 Submit your manuscript.
-Please include: - Original source files (Word) and figure files - A PDF file of your manuscript and figure files, ideally with all fonts embedded, that can be used as a reference.
+Please include: - a.
+Original source file without the photos (Word) - b. figure files - c.
+A PDF file of your manuscript with the photos and figure files, ideally with all fonts embedded, that can be used as a reference.
 This is especially important if text or figures contain special characters or unusual fonts.
-Please check the PDF to ensure that text appears as it should! - 5.
+Please check the PDF to ensure that the text appears as it should! - 4.
 Ensure all third-party permissions have been obtained and are enclosed in a separate folder